teenrage-dev/teenrage-dev/README.md

-<h2 align="left">Hi 👋!
+# <h2 align="left">Hi 👋!
 My name is Renat and I'm a Front end developer, from Ukraine</h2>

+I'm a skilled developer, specializing in mobile app development with Flutter and proficient in various web frameworks.
+I work on projects related to automotive logistics, creating applications for dealers and surveyors to streamline processes such as data handling, camera integration, and data viewing.
+My passion lies in Frontend development, where I excel in crafting logical components and maintaining code clarity.
+I take pride in my ability to continuously seek growth, and I've successfully secured a position in a forward-thinking company that fuels my appetite for progress.

 ###